beheradotabhiram2009/CrudOperationSpringBootThemeLeaf/README.md

-## Crud Operation Using Spring Boot ThemeLeaf
+### Crud Operation Using Spring Boot ThemeLeaf

-### Demo Example provides crud operation using spring boot theme leaf from MySQL database
+Demo Example provides crud operation using spring boot theme leaf from MySQL database for image and date field

-### Download and install mysql 8.1
+Download and install mysql 8.1

-### create a database mydb and a table student by using following sql
+create a database mydb and a table student by using following sql
 ```sql
 CREATE TABLE `student` (
   `Id` int NOT NULL AUTO_INCREMENT,